 Redundancy to minimize downtime

 It is not uncommon for website servers to fail in times of unprecedented traffic spikes.
 But if you can maintain the website on more than one web server, you can limit the damage that downtime on any single server can cause.
-Load balancing helps you automatically transfer the network load to a working server if one fails.
+Load balancing helps you automatically transfer the network load to a working server if one fails, adding a layer of automation to modernize your workloads.
 You can keep one server in an active mode to receive traffic while the other remains in a passive mode, ready to go online if the active one fails.
 This arrangement gives businesses an assurance that one server will always be active to handle instances of hardware failure.

 Flexibility to perform maintenance